gem/global_exposure_model/README.md

 - **ID_2**: ID for the second administrative level
 - **NAME_2**: Name of the second administrative level
 - ⋮
-- **LONGITUDE**, **LATITUDE**: Geographical co-ordinates assigned to the asset for risk calculations.
-In general, these locations do not represent building-specific geolocations, but are either aggregated at a representative point for the lowest administrative level or are the result of the spatial disaggregation algorithm (and thus still represent aggregated assets, but at a finer resolutio n)
+- **LONGITUDE**, **LATITUDE**: Geographical coordinates assigned to the asset for risk calculations.
+In general, these locations do not represent building-specific geolocations, but are either aggregated at a representative point for the lowest administrative level or are the result of the spatial disaggregation algorithm (and thus still represent aggregated assets, but at a finer resolution)
 - **OCCUPANCY**: The primary occupancy class: Res for residential, Com for commercial, and Ind for industrial
 - **TAXONOMY**: Building taxonomy string that is used for mapping vulnerability functions for the asset
 - **BUILDINGS**: The total number of buildings comprising the asset